Indellient/liftoff-modern-application-automation/habitat-plans/consul/README.md

 ## Description

-Indellient wrapper of the core/consul habitat package.
+Wrapper of the core/consul habitat package.

 ## Usage